 - 1. Santa Clara Law graduates shall know the relevant substantive and procedural rules of law in those subjects constituting the core of the curriculum, and shall be capable of assimilating new information into the structure of the law. - 2.
 Santa Clara Law graduates shall use analytical skills, logic, and reasoning to evaluate legal questions. - 3.
 Santa Clara Law graduates shall know how to find the legal and factual information appropriate to evaluate a legal issue or problem. - 4.
 Santa Clara Law graduates shall write in an organized, accurate, well-reasoned, clear, and concise manner. - 5.
 Santa Clara Law graduates shall know the legal rules governing the ethical obligations of lawyers, and shall exercise those responsibilities. - 6.
-Santa Clara Law graduates shall demonstrate compassion and concern for others. - 7.
+Santa Clara Law graduates shall demonstrate compassion and concern for others and act to promote equity, diversity, inclusion and non-discrimination. - 7.
 Santa Clara Law graduates shall be capable of using their creativity to devise solutions to problems. - 8.
 Santa Clara Law graduates shall communicate and collaborate effectively with others. - 9.
 Santa Clara Law graduates shall take responsibility and proactively manage their work.